ArnobMahmud/CSE101-PSvA/Readme.md

 15.Write a c program to multiply two matrices.
 If A and B are two matrices, the product of these matrices, C = A * B. Given, A={{1, 2}, {1, 2}} and B = {{2, 1}, {2, 1}}.<br>

 ### [**String**](https://github.com/ArnobMahmud/CSE101-PSvA/tree/master/Assignment/String)
 1.Write a c program to search for a character in a string.
 It will print the index of the element, if it is found.
-Otherwise, it will print “Not found.”
+Otherwise, it will print “Not found.”<br>
-2.Write a c program to count the frequency of a character in a string.
+2.Write a c program to count the frequency of a character in a string.<br>
-3.Write a c program to count the number of capital letters and small letters in a string.
+3.Write a c program to count the number of capital letters and small letters in a string.<br>
-4.Write a c program to count the number of vowels, consonants, digits, white-spaces, and special characters.
+4.Write a c program to count the number of vowels, consonants, digits, white-spaces, and special characters.<br>
 5.Write a c program to count alphanumeric characters in a string.
 Note that alphanumeric characters are a combination of alphabetic and numeric characters.
-Your program will print 8 for this string "<html></html>".
+Your program will print 8 for this string "<html></html>".<br>
-6.Write a c program to calculate the length of a string.
+6.Write a c program to calculate the length of a string.<br>
-7.Write a c program to add three strings.
+7.Write a c program to add three strings.<br>
-8.Write a c program to copy a string to another string.
+8.Write a c program to copy a string to another string.<br>
-9.Write a c program to reverse a string.
+9.Write a c program to reverse a string.<br>
-10.Write a c program to check whether a string is a palindrome or not.
+10.Write a c program to check whether a string is a palindrome or not.<br>